menu

 Demographics

-The percentage of adults in Hopland who are college-educated is close to the national average for all communities of 21.84%: 17.15% of the adults in Hopland have a bachelor's degree or advanced degree.
+In terms of college education, Hopland is nearly on par with the US average for all cities of 21.84%: 17.15% of adults 25 and older in Hopland have a bachelor's degree or advanced degree.

 The per capita income in Hopland in 2022 was $31,085, which is lower middle income relative to California and the nation.
 This equates to an annual income of $124,340 for a family of four.
 However, Hopland contains both very wealthy and poor people as well.